Law Firm in India

 • Board resolution stating:

-- The UIBs in the group where the director holds substantial interest or otherwise has not accepted any public deposit in the past /does not hold any public deposit as on the date and will not accept the same in future.
+- The Unincorporated Bodies (UIB) in the group where the director holds substantial interest or otherwise has not accepted any public deposit in the past/does not hold any public deposit till date and will not accept it even in the future.

-- The company is not carrying on any NBFC activity/stopped NBFC activity and will not carry on/commence the same before getting registration from RBI.
+- The organization is not carrying out any NBFC activities or have stopped NBFC activities and will not conduct the same before getting the registration done from the RBI.

 • Report of Banker confirming no lien on fixed deposit.

-• Copy of the certificate of highest educational and professional qualification in respect of all the directors.
+• Copies of highest educational qualification certificate and professional qualification certificate of all the directors.

-• Source of startup capital of the company with documentary evidence.
+• Source of startup capital of the company along with documentary evidence.

 NBFC-MFI – New Companies